E. J. Tackett: 2023: triple crown and second PBA Player of the Year award

 For the second straight season, Tackett earned the #1 seed at the US Open.
 In the championship finals on February 5, 2023, he defeated Kyle Troup, 221–208.
 With this win, he became the ninth player in PBA history to capture the Triple Crown, thanks to his prior wins in the World Championship and Tournament of Champions in 2016 and 2017 respectively.

 On 17 February, Tackett won the PBA Shawnee Classic.
 After qualifying as the #1 seed, he defeated Dom Barrett 231–226 in the championship match to claim his 18th career title.

 On March 9, Tackett won the PBA Dave Small's Jackson (MI) Classic, defeating Anthony Simonsen in the final match with a convincing 277–199 victory.
 This gave Tackett three wins in the first five events of the 2023 PBA Tour season.
-Continuing his superb 2023 season, Tackett led the Tournament of Champions qualifying wire-to-wire to claim the top seed, only to lose the March 19 title match to Jason Belmonte.
+Continuing his superb 2023 season, Tackett led the Tournament of Champions qualifying wire-to-wire to claim the No.1-seed, only to lose the March 19 title match to Jason Belmonte.

 On April 17, Tackett won the PBA Cheetah Championship at World Series of Bowling XIV in Wauwatosa, Wisconsin.
 Having qualified as the #2 seed, he defeated Joseph Grondin in the semifinal match and B.J.
 Moore in the championship match.
 With this victory, Tackett became the seventeenth player in PBA history to win at least 20 titles, and it marked his third season winning four titles.
-He also became the second-youngest player to reach the 20 title plateau, missing the mark set by Pete Weber by just 14 days.
-The next night (April 18), Tackett was the #2 seed for the PBA Scorpion Championship finals.
-He defeated Jesper Svensson in the semifinal match to move on to his sixth title match appearance of the season, but he then lost to top seed Jakob Butturff in the finals.
+He also became the second-youngest player, at old, to reach the 20 title plateau, missing the mark set by Pete Weber by just 14 days.
+Tackett was born 14 days before Weber’s 30th birthday, and Weber and Tackett both won their 20th Tour titles on April 17, in 1993 and 2023, respectively, so exactly 30 years part making the 14 days between their birthdays the deciding 14 days younger Weber was when he won his 20th title.
+The next night, April 18, Tackett was the #2 seed for the PBA Scorpion Championship finals.
+He defeated Jesper Svensson in the semifinal match to move on to his sixth title match appearance of the season, but he then lost to No.1-seed Jakob Butturff in the finals.